-Education and communication form the cornerstone from which societies build and improve on past ways of living.
+Education, communication and cooperation form the cornerstone from which societies build and improve on past ways of living.
 Whether knowledge is communicated in schools or universities, through media, or within communities, families and social circles, it can prompt us to question our thinking and our behaviour.

 With technology linking us across the world, the connection of people and the communication of ideas is a catalyst for global change.
 Through the internet, we can exchange problems and find solutions.

 We are no longer living in ignorant isolation

 We learn by sharing knowledge and experiences, this connectivity expressed powerfully by poet John Donne: “No man is an island, entire of itself, every man is a piece of the continent.”
 We are individuals with a responsibility to something much greater.

 We are part of humanity